Housing Agreement 2012-13Version 1.13

 C7.
 PETS (return to index)

 You are not permitted to have pets of any kind on campus.
-We may assess a fine of up to $100.00 if you violate this policy and you may be subject to the disciplinary process.
-In addition to the fine, you may be responsible for any damage caused and/or any fumigation required.
+We will assess a fine of $100.00 (which will include the required fumigation charge, if appropriate) if you violate this policy.
 If you are found with a pet, you must remove the pet within 24 hours.
 If you violate this pet policy more than once, there will be additional fines and other disciplinary action.

 C8.
 POSTING (return to index)